History of Hawaii: Annexation

-In March 1897, William McKinley, a Republican expansionist, succeeded Democrat Grover Cleveland as U.S. President.
+In March 1897, William McKinley, a Republican expansionist, succeeded Democrat Grover Cleveland as U.S. president.
 He prepared a treaty of annexation but it lacked the needed 2/3 majority in the Senate given Democratic opposition.
 A joint resolution, written by Democratic Congressman Francis G. Newlands to annex Hawaii passed both the House and Senate; it needed only majority support.
-The U.S. Supreme Court gave tacit recognition to the legitimacy of this annexation in De Lima v.
+The U.S. Supreme Court gave tacit recognition to the annexation in De Lima v.
 Bidwell, 182 U.S. 1, 196 (1901).
-The Spanish–American War had broken out and many leaders wanted control of Pearl Harbor to help the United States to become a Pacific power and protect the West Coast.
-Kalākaua was concerned over a possible United States seizure of the Hawaiian Islands and, in Kalākaua's 1881 world tour held a secret meeting with the Japanese Emperor to bring Hawaii under the protective aegis.
+The Spanish–American War had broken out and many leaders wanted control of Pearl Harbor to help the United States become a Pacific power and protect the West Coast.
+Kalākaua was concerned over a possible United States seizure and in Kalākaua's 1881 world tour, he met secretly with the Japanese Emperor to discuss bringing Hawaii under Japan's protection.
 He proposed to unite the two nations with an arranged marriage between his 5-year-old niece Princess Kaʻiulani and 13-year-old Prince Yamashina Sadamaro.
-His proposal was rejected by Japan because Japan was concerned that accepting this offer will worsen the diplomatic conflict between Japan and the United States.
+Japan rejected his proposal over concerns that this would worsen relations between Japan and the United States.
 In 1897 Japan sent warships to Hawaii to oppose annexation.
-The possibility of invasion and annexation by Japan made the decision even more urgent, especially since the islands' fourth population was Japanese who were largely sympathetic to their country's goal in doing so.
+This made the decision more urgent, especially since the islands' fourth-largest population was of Japanese heritage.
+They were largely aligned with Japan.

 McKinley signed the Newlands Resolution annexing Hawaii on July 7, 1898, creating the Territory of Hawaii.
-On 22 February 1900 the Hawaiian Organic Act established a territorial government.
+On February 22, 1900, the Hawaiian Organic Act established a territorial government.
 Annexation opponents held that this was illegal, claiming the Queen was the only legitimate ruler.
 McKinley appointed Sanford B. Dole as territorial governor.
 The territorial legislature convened for the first time on February 20, 1901.
 Hawaiians formed the Hawaiian Independent Party, under the leadership of Robert Wilcox, Hawaii's first congressional delegate.